-Propelling more Americans toward postsecondary credentials of value must continue to be a priority for states nationwide.
+Promising Policy: Driving Better Outcomes and Equity in Education Propelling more Americans toward postsecondary credentials of value must continue to be a priority for states nationwide.
 While obtaining a credential of value provides benefits for all students, significant benefits accrue to those from traditionally underserved and underrepresented populations.
-Postsecondary attainment is a powerful tool that affords these populations greater economic stability and upward social […]
+Postsecondary attainment is a powerful tool that […]

 Lessons from the midterms and a Federal and State Outlook for Postsecondary Education: While Congress races to finish business during the lame duck session, there is quiet and sure momentum at both levels of government and across parties to help more adults get the postsecondary skills they need to survive in today’s economy.
 Earlier this month, […]

 Is your state working to help more people earn college credentials?
 Perhaps someone you know dreams of going back to college to finally earn that degree.
 A sampling of recent headlines from across the country suggests we might be reaching critical mass on the issue.

 It seems unbelievable, but tomorrow marks the tenth anniversary of Hurricane Katrina.
 Arriving in New Orleans this week, the memories came flooding back.
 The Weather Channel picture of a mammoth storm.
 Survivors’ joy turned to horror over learning that the levees were overtopping and that some would not hold.
 The faces of death, destruction and despair.